AdamLacko/small-script/README.md

 # Small Script v2.3.1
-This repository containes a source code and build setup for Small Script v2.3.1 - version dating back to 2003 when it was used by Black Isle Studios in later cancelled videogame Fallout 3, then codenamed Van Buren.
+This repository contains a source code and build setup for Small v2.3.1 - a version dating back to 2003 when it was used by Black Isle Studios in later cancelled videogame Fallout 3, then codenamed Van Buren.
 ## About Small
 Small is a simple, typeless, 32-bit extension language with a C-like syntax.
 Execution speed, stability, simplicity and a small footprint were essential design criterions for both the language and the interpreter/abstract machine that a Small program runs on.